-If you’re participating in Veganuary, you may have already been experimenting with plant-based milk alternatives for your coffee.
-On the contrary, you may be a veteran vegan with your own preferences firmly in place, or you may even have a dairy allergy forcing you to look to pastures new.
+If you’re an avid coffee drinker, you may have already been experimenting with plant-based milk alternatives for your coffee.
+On the other hand, you may be a veteran vegan with your own preferences firmly in place, or you may even have a dairy allergy forcing you to look to pastures new.
 Either way, we’re sure there’ll be something noteworthy here for you.

 What difference does the milk make in coffee?